How to Automate the Playing of a Movie

-This recipe walks through scheduling a movie to starting playing on loop.
+This recipe for Power Manager 4 walks through scheduling a movie to starting playing on loop.

 Being able to play back a movie automatically is useful in many situations such as museum installations, trade shows, and in office lobbies.
 Getting a Mac to play a movie without human interaction can be tricky.
 Thankfully Power Manager’s new Play a movie task makes it easy.